intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/integration/unity-office-plugin.md

 ## Supported data providers

 FileNet, CMIS and UIE.
-For UIE those actions are only available for CE and CMIS documents.
+For Enterprise Search those actions are only available for CE and CMIS documents.

 CMIS creates a working copy on check out action, so for reserved document we actually have 2 records in a grid, the original one and it's working copy: